mui/material-ui/docs/pages/blog/2023-toolpad-usage-in-mui.md

 ---
 title: How MUI uses Toolpad?
-description: Explore how we use Toolpad for production usecases at MUI.
+description: Explore how we use Toolpad for production use cases at MUI.
 date: 2024-01-15T00:00:00.000Z
 authors: ['prakhargupta']
 card: true